 Birds Of Prey, Pacific Northwest

-They generally prefer wide open spaces, especially coastline, deserts and plains.
+They generally prefer wide open spaces, especially coastline, deserts, and plains.
 However, they can live in a wide range of habitats, including tropical and temperate forests and grasslands.
-The pacific northwest has a large population of turkey vultures and if you look up on any warm day, you more than likely will see them riding the thermal air currants high in the sky.
+The pacific northwest has a large population of turkey vultures and if you look up, on any warm day, you more than likely will see them riding the thermal air currents high in the sky.

 Vultures are basically scavengers, that feed on dead animals.
 They usually thrust their heads inside the carcass.
 The fact that their head is bald keeps it clean while eating.

 Turkey vultures have an extraordinary sense of smell, which enables them to find out a dead animal within 24 hours of its death.
 They are also empowered with sharp eyesight, which helps them to search out food.
 If need arises, turkey vultures can also live on vegetation.

 Turkey vultures usually lay up to 3 eggs in a year.
 The incubation period is generally 40 days, after which the eggs hatch.
 All the responsibilities for incubating as well as caring the young ones are shared by both parents.
 The young ones become capable of flying by 80 days after they hatch.
 Turkey vultures do not build a nest for laying eggs; instead, they lay eggs in caves or on the ground.
 A turkey vulture can live up to 16 years in the wild, while in captivity, they can live till 30.